Experience ANIP before reading the whole spec.

 |---|---|---|---|

-| Tool / endpoint discovery | OpenAPI spec | Yes | Yes |
+| Tool / endpoint discovery | Endpoint catalog | Tool catalog | Signed capability contract |

-| Permission discovery before invoke | No | No | available / restricted / denied |
+| Permission discovery before invoke | Usually learn by calling and failing | Usually host/server-specific policy | Portable available / restricted / denied posture before execution |

-| Cost declaration + actual cost | No | No | Declared range + actual returned |
+| Cost declaration + actual cost | Custom if needed | No portable cost contract | Declared estimate before execution + actual cost after execution |